bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # relevant &lt;( bes computer, bes fixlet )&gt; : boolean

-Returns `True` if the given fixlet is relevant on the specified computer.
+Returns `True` if the specified Fixlet is relevant on the specified computer.
+Returns `False` otherwise.

+{% qna %}
+Q: relevant (bes computer whose (id of it is 2746378), bes fixlet whose (name of it is "Install Chrome"))
+A: False
+{% endqna %}

 # relevant &lt;( bes fixlet, bes computer )&gt; : boolean

-Returns `True` if the given fixlet is relevant on the specified computer.
+Returns `True` if the specified Fixlet is relevant on the specified computer.
+Returns `False` otherwise.

+{% qna %}
+Q: relevant (bes fixlet whose (name of it is "Install Chrome"), bes computer whose (id of it is 2746378))
+A: False
+{% endqna %}

+# remediated &lt;( bes computer, bes fixlet )&gt; : boolean

+Returns `True` if the specified Fixlet has been remediated on the specified computer.
+Returns `False` otherwise.

+{% qna %}
+Q: remediated (bes computer whose (id of it is 2746378), bes fixlet whose (name of it is "Install Chrome"))
+A: True
+{% endqna %}

+# remediated &lt;( bes fixlet, bes computer )&gt; : boolean

+Returns `True` if the specified Fixlet has been remediated on the specified computer.
+Returns `False` otherwise.

+{% qna %}
+Q: remediated (bes fixlet whose (name of it is "Install Chrome"), bes computer whose (id of it is 2746378))
+A: True
+{% endqna %}

 # remote desktop firewall service type : firewall service type